The Vermont Statutes Online

 (4) Any emergency borrowing or approval shall be reported at the next Town meeting.

-(e) The Selectboard, in the name of the Town, may borrow funds in anticipation of federal and State funds which have been approved and committed, until such time as such funds are available.
+(e) The Selectboard, in the name of the Town, may borrow funds in anticipation of federal and State funds that have been approved and committed, until such time as such funds are available.
 Any debt so incurred for a project shall be repaid from the first federal or State funds received for that project.

 (f) Any appropriations beyond the amount in the Town budget, except as specified in subsection (d) of this section, and all borrowing, except as specified in subsections (a), (b), (c), and (e) of this section, shall be by vote of the Town and upon such terms and conditions as the Town shall vote.

 (g) An annual budget shall be adopted at Town meeting by the vote of a majority of those eligible to vote present at the meeting.
 If, after the total budget has been appropriated, the Selectboard finds additional appropriations necessary, the appropriations shall be made and reported at the next town meeting as a specified item.
 The appropriations shall only be made in special circumstances or situations of an emergency nature.
-No specific explanation need be given for any normal annual operating expense which may be increased over the budget amount by an amount not more than 10 percent of the specified budget.
+No specific explanation need be given for any normal annual operating expense that may be increased over the budget amount by an amount not more than 10 percent of the specified budget.
 (Added 2013, No. M-8, § 2, eff.
 May 23, 2013.)